N3b3x/hf-general-ci-tools/docs/ru-cpp-lint.md

 ---
 layout: default
-title: "🔧 C/C++ Lint Workflow"
+title: "🔧 C++ Linting Tools (Reusable)"
-description: "Code quality checks using clang-format and clang-tidy"
+description: "Reusable workflow for C++ code quality and formatting checks using clang-format and clang-tidy"
 nav_order: 1
 parent: "🔄 Reusable Workflows"
 ---

-# C/C++ Lint Workflow Guide

-**🔍 C/C++ Code Quality Checks**
+# 🔧 C++ Linting Tools (Reusable)

+**Workflow:** `ru-cpp-lint.yml` → 🔧 **[RU] C++ Linting Tools**

+A comprehensive reusable workflow for automated C++ code quality and formatting checks using industry-standard tools like clang-format and clang-tidy.
+This workflow provides extensive configuration options and can be easily integrated into any C++ project.

 ---

-The C/C++ Lint workflow runs clang-format and clang-tidy using cpp-linter for code quality enforcement.
+## 📋 Overview

+This reusable workflow (`ru-cpp-lint.yml`) performs comprehensive code quality checks on C++ codebases and can be called from other repositories.
+It's designed for maximum flexibility and configurability.

+### ✨ **Live CI Example**
+👀 See our comprehensive testing workflow: [`ci-cpp-lint.yml`](../.github/workflows/ci-cpp-lint.yml) which demonstrates **all features** of this reusable workflow by testing it against real C++ code with maximum configuration options enabled.

 ## 📋 Table of Contents